damianhakert/damianhakert.github.io/source/handbook/leadership/index.md

 ---
 ## Behaviour

-- As a leader new team members will look up to you and will follow your behaviour.
+- As a leader team members will follow your behaviour, always do the right thing.
 - Behaviour should be consistent inside and outside the company, don't fake it outside, just do the right thing inside the company as well.

 ## Books to read